-Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
-Procedure checks have been completed by the Competent Person for exploration results for this announcement. uoouyg The use of twinned holes.
-Twin holes have not been drilled in these areas.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Sunstone sampling data were imported and validated using Excel.
-Discuss any adjustment to assay data.
-Assay data were not adjusted.
+Criteria JORC Code explanation Commentary Verification of sampling and assaying • The verification of significant intersections by either independent or alternative company personnel. • Procedure checks have been completed by the Competent Person for exploration results for this announcement. ussuying • The use of twinned holes. • Twin holes have not been drilled in these areas.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • Sunstone sampling data were imported and validated using Excel. • Discuss any adjustment to assay data. • Assay data were not adjusted.
 Core loss intervals are assigned assay values of zero where present.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. • Sample co-ordinates are located by GPS and for trench samples measured along the length of the trench.
-Specification of the grid system used.
-Ecuador projection parameters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control.
-The topographic control was compared against published maps and satellite imagery and found to be good quality.
-Data spacing and distribution Data spacing for reporting of Exploration Results. • The drill core samples were collected from one diamond drill hole from the Brama target, and with sample length generally ranging between 1.0 - 2.0m.
-Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
-The data from these samples does not contribute to any resource estimate nor implies any grade continuity.
-Whether sample compositing has been applied.
+Location of data points • Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation. • Sample co-ordinates are located by GPS and for trench samples measured along the length of the trench. • Specification of the grid system used.
+Ecuador projection parameters: Parameter Value Reference Ellipsoid International 1924 Semi Major Axis Inverse Flattening (1/f) Type of Projection UTM Zone -17S (Datum PSAD56) Central Meridian: -81.0000 Latitude of Origin 0.0000 Scale on Central Meridian 0.9996 False Northing 10000000 False Easting 500000 Quality and adequacy of topographic control. • The topographic control was compared against published maps and satellite imagery and found to be good quality.
+Data spacing and distribution• Data spacing for reporting of Exploration Re. • The drill core samples were collected from diamond drill holes from the Brama target, and with sample length generally ranging between $1.0 - 2.0$ m. • Whether the data spacing, and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
+The data from these samples does not contribute to a resource estimate nor implies any grade continuity. • Whether sample compositing has been applied.
 No sample compositing was done.
-Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-Drilling orientations were appropriate for the interpreted geology providing representative samples.
-Trench orientations and rock chip locations were appropriate for the interpreted geology providing representative samples.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-No sampling bias is expected at this stage.
-Sample security The measures taken to ensure sample security.
+Orientation of data in relation to geological structure • Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type. d • Drilling orientations were appropriate for the • If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material. • No sampling bias is expected at this stage.
+Sample security • The measures taken to ensure sample security.
 Sunstone sampling procedures indicate individual samples were given due attention.
 Sample security was managed through sealed individual samples and sealed bags of multiple samples for secure delivery to the laboratory by permanent staff of the joint venture.

 Criteria JORC Code explanation Commentary MS Analytical is an internationally accredited laboratory that has all its internal procedures heavily scrutinised in order to maintain their accreditation.
 MS Analytical is accredited to ISO/IEC 17025 2005 Accredited Methods.
-Audits or reviews The results of any audits or reviews of sampling techniques and data.
+Audits or reviews • The results of any audits or reviews of sampling techniques and data.
 Sunstone's sampling techniques and data have been audited multiple times by independent mining consultants during various project assessments.
 These audits have concluded that the sampling techniques and data management are to industry standards.
 All historical data has been validated to the best degree possible and migrated into a database.